msg-byu/getting-started/README.md

 Before we even start to write our first program we need to get our python package setup properly.
-This will allow us to easily test our codes as we build them, a process called test driven development, and ensure the code behaves as we expect.
+This will allow us to easily test our codes as we build them (a process called test driven development) and ensure the code behaves as we expect.

 ### Python Packages